cfedermann/Appraise/README.md

 You need an XML file in proper format to upload a task; an example file can be found in examples/sample-ranking-task.xml .

+## Deployment with lighttpd

+You will need to create a customised `start-server.sh` script inside `Appraise-Software/appraise`.
+There is a `.sample` file available in this folder which should help you get started quickly.
+In a nutshell, you have to uncomment and edit the last two lines:

+    # /path/to/bin/python manage.py runfcgi host=127.0.0.1 port=1234 method=threaded pidfile=$DJANGO_PID

+The first line tells Django to start up in FastCGI mode, binding to hostname `127.0.0.1` and port `1234` in our example, running a `threaded` server and writing the process ID to the file `$DJANGO_PID`.
+The `.pid` files will be used by `stop-server.sh` to properly shutdown Appraise.

+Using Django's `manage.py` with the `runfcgi` command requires you to also install `flup` into the `site-packages` folder of your Python installation.
+It is available [from here][6].

+    # /path/to/sbin/lighttpd -f /path/to/lighttpd/etc/appraise.conf

+The second line starts up the `lighttd` server using an appropriate configuration file `appraise.conf`.
+Have a look at `Appraise-Software/examples/appraise-lighttpd.conf` to create your own.

+Once the various `/path/to/XYZ` settings are properly configured, you should be able to launch Appraise in production mode.

 ## References

 > __Christian Federmann__